Who We Are

 Located on the Russell Sage College campus, the Kathleen A. Donnelly Center for Undergraduate Research (DCUR) opened in September 2008.

 Named for Dr. Kathleen Donnelly, Professor Emerita Chemistry, the DCUR aims to support the pursuits of undergraduate research at Russell Sage College in a variety of ways.
 Dr. Donnelly was a major force in supporting undergraduate research and was responsible for the College’s participation in the National Conferences on Undergraduate Research (NCUR) from 1990 until her retirement in 2008.
 During that time, several dozen students travelled to NCUR to present their research.
-The DCUR is located in the basement of the Shea Learning Center.
+The DCUR is located on the bottom level of the Shea Learning Center.